blue-button/implementation-guide/healthrecords.md

 There are a wide-range of templates that can be represented in the Consolidated CDA standard.
 For Blue Button we are outlining a subset set of sections and fields that should be used.

 ### Sections and Fields
-Blue Button builds on the requirements from Meaningful Use Stage 2.
-When ever a patient helath record is generated, it should have the following fields, if they exist in the dataholders system:
+Blue Button adopts the requirements for sections and fields from Meaningful Use Stage 2.
+When ever a patient health record is generated, it should have the following fields, if they exist in the dataholders system:

 <table>
 	<tr>